antonygggg/Topsis-AI/README.md

 # Topsis-AI

-implimation of ranking/recomendation system for any type of items that can be represented as numeric vector, with the abbility to complete missing data using ML techniques.
+implementation of ranking/recommendation system for any type of items that can be represented as a numeric vector, with the ability to complete missing data using ML techniques.

 see [data_with_missing_values.csv](data_with_missing_values.csv) and [output_example.txt](output_example.txt) for example.